e271828e/Flight.jl/docs/notes/design/framework_spec.md

 # Part IV — Failure and services

+Part IV covers what happens when things go wrong, and what a stopped simulation can be asked to do. [§13][s13] is the error discipline.
+It fixes which failures are collected and which fail fast, the diagnostic value both produce, the single runtime catch site and the execution cursor that locates a failure inside a frame, and why graceful termination is model state rather than an exception.
+[§14][s14] is the stopped-sim services. [§14.1][s14-1]–[§14.6][s14-6] build the condition — a path-addressed overlay on the declared defaults — and apply it through boundary zero.
+Applying one is the initialization service; [§14.7][s14-7]–[§14.10][s14-10] build trim and linearization on that same foundation.

+Part IV assumes both earlier parts. [§9.1][s9-1] already fixed when each check runs, so [§13][s13] fixes only how a failure is reported once it happens. [§8.6][s8-6] supplies the paths a condition addresses, [§9.4][s9-4] supplies the activations trim and linearization run on, and [§10.6][s10-6] supplies the macro-sequence boundary zero re-runs with an empty integrate.

 ## 13. Error discipline

 [§8.4][s8-4] fixed what must be caught and where; [§9][s9] fixed when each fact is checked.